iamtwan/solidify/README.md

 ### Prerequisites

-The only prerequisite is Docker, which will contain all necessary software/packages/libraries.
+The only prerequisites are [Docker](https://www.docker.com/) (which will contain all necessary packages/libraries) as well as a Spotify (required) or Google (optional) developer credentials (for access to APIs).

 ### Installation